High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

-Let us begin the discussion of the features of radiation spectra from the case of common CS, $\xi_2=0$, see Fig.~\ref{fig:demo}(c) and (f).
-Since $\xi_1<1$, the spectrum has a very sharp edge corresponding to absorption of a single photon from the laser field.
-In order to obtain a relatively narrow BW, one can restrict the angle range of the radiation.
-Such a spectrum is presented in panel (f).
-The angle window was centred around $\theta=\xi_1/\gamma$, with the electron Lorentz factor $\gamma$, where the main emission is located \cite{Jackson_b_1975}.

-In the considered CWP setup with the two lasers, the normalized acceleration $\chi$ is dominated by the first laser field in all cases, which determines the general shape of all spectra.
-However, the zoom-in of the spectra for the CPW case in Fig.~\ref{fig:demo}(g), (h) and (i) reveal features stemming from the second pulse as well, which are absent in CS, panel (f).
-In panel (g) a single but ultra-narrow harmonic rises with a similar location and strength as for the CS in panel (f).
-For case II, the entire spectrum becomes oscillatory, panel (e).
-In most of the energy domain these oscillations are quite wide, as seen also in panel (i).
-The radiation emitted on axis, however, which corresponds to $s_2 \sim 1$, exhibits a comb of sharp peaks, shown in panel~(h).
+The radiation spectra are presented in Fig.~\ref{fig:demo}.
+The general features of all the spectra are similar.
+In the CS case, $\xi_2=0$ [Fig.~\ref{fig:demo}(c)], the spectrum has a sharp edge corresponding to absorption of a single photon (as $\xi_1<1$) from the laser field.
+The same edge is also dominant in spectra for cases I and II in CPW, because $\chi$, determining the general spectral shape, is dominated by the $\xi_1$-laser.
+However, the details of the spectra in CPW reveal features stemming from the $\xi_2$-laser which are absent in CS.
+For Case~I [Fig.~\ref{fig:demo}(d)] a single but ultra-narrow harmonic rises with a similar location but larger strength near the spectrum edge.
+For Case~II [Fig.~\ref{fig:demo}(e)] the entire spectrum becomes oscillatory and in most of the energy domain these oscillations are quite wide.
+However, the radiation emitted on axis, corresponding to $s_2 \sim 1$, exhibits a comb of sharp peaks, which is the main interest here and discussed below.